JOR-Coder24/Music-Artist-Chatbot/README.md

    - `spotipy`
    - `tkinter`

-Need a "Spotify for Developers" account and your own Client ID and Client Secret
+Need a "Spotify for Developers" account and your own Client ID and Client Secret numbers

 ## Getting Started